cms-DQM/dials/README.md

 python manage.py migrate new_app
 ```

-## Filling the database using the Django management
+## Filling the database with run information

 The Django core management tool allows to interact with the database using scripts which can be scheduled.
 In order to fill the database, the runs and run_histos apps contain specific scripts which can be triggered from the scripts folder.